nllz/IRTF-HRPC/draft-research.md

 There should be some discussion of potential human rights risks arising from potential misapplications of the protocol or technology described in the RFC.
 This might be coupled with an Applicability Statement for that RFC.

 Note that the guidance provided in this section does not recommend specific practices.
 The range of protocols developed in the IETF is too broad to make recommendations about particular uses of data or how human rights might be balanced against other design goals.
-However, by carefully considering the answers to the following questions, document authors should be able to produce a comprehensive analysis that can serve as the basis for discussion on whether the protocol adequately protects against human rights threats.
+However, by carefully considering the answers to the following questions, document authors should be able to produce a comprehensive analysis that can serve as the basis for discussion on whether the protocol adequately protects against specific human rights threats.
 This guidance is meant to help the thought process of a human rights analysis; it does not provide specific directions for how to write a human rights protocol considerations section (following the example set in {{RFC6973}}).

 #### Technical concepts as they relate to human rights